 This article is no different.
 Building Service Contractors (BSC’s) are not only doing manual labor, but they are also engaging in high levels of customer service, as well.

 Because we are taking the time to introduce ourselves and create an entire proposal package, we are assuming that the job you are trying to land is a fairly large project that required a walkthrough and meeting with the prospect in advance.

-We have a fantastic series just on performing walkthroughs that you can find here, but the general idea is that you take a tour of a prospect’s space to assess the layout and scope of work.
+We have a fantastic series just on performing walkthroughs, but the general idea is that you take a tour of a prospect’s space to assess the layout and scope of work.

 Throughout the walkthrough, you will be taking notes.
 Route has a great tool for this called the Walkthrough Builder that you can access from the Route app on your phone.
 Here you can compile notes, pictures, and videos that you can use later to write the proposal, but we’ll come back to this later.

 After you’ve gone back to your office, you will look at these notes and begin your proposal by writing a cover letter to your prospect.

 A cover letter is simply a letter of intent you send to someone you want to do business with.
 All of the articles in our proposal series begin with a cover letter; there are many different ways to write one, so don’t feel pressured to do it exactly like we do.